Sitefinity/nextjs-samples/src/diagnostics/README.md

 > [!WARNING]
 > The Next.js instrumentation implementation is at experimental stage at the moment and both their and our API can be a subject to changes.

+> [!WARNING]
+> The OpenTelemetry implementation is currently only supported for SSR components and server code.
+For performance analytics on the Front end, please refer to the Next.JS usage of [useReportWebVitals](https://nextjs.org/docs/pages/building-your-application/optimizing/analytics).

 ## Enabling tracing in your development application

 1. Install the needed OpenTelemetry npm packages to your local development setup: